Micro-SaaS Marketing Playbook: From Zero to 1,000 Users

 "Distribution is harder than building.
 Plan it from day one." — Repeated across 22 interviews

-The biggest mistake we saw: founders who built for months before thinking about marketing.
-The successful ones flipped this.
-They built distribution first, then product.
+You should plan distribution first because across 49 founder interviews, the biggest predictor of success was having a marketing channel before writing code.
+The biggest mistake we saw was founders who built for months before thinking about marketing, while the successful ones flipped this and built distribution first, then product.

 Andy from Data Fetcher ($23K/month) explicitly recommends finding your distribution channel before writing code.
 He built on Airtable specifically because the marketplace gave him built-in distribution.
 "I looked at where users already were, then built there."